 - Doesn’t tie the results to the main questions in the introduction.

 - Repeatedly says things like “We found such and such.
 It was similar to what so and so found, but not similar to what so and so found. [next topic].”
 The problem here is that there is no context.
-What are we supposed to learn from these similarities and dissimilarities to others work?
+What have we learned from these similarities and dissimilarities to other’s work?

 - Doesn’t state the most important results.
 Don’t leave those up to the reader to interpret.
 State them explicitly.